pyca/pynacl/src/libsodium/README.markdown

 ## Documentation

-The documentation is available on Gitbook:
+The documentation is available on Gitbook and built from the [libsodium-doc](https://github.com/jedisct1/libsodium-doc) repository:

 * [libsodium documentation](https://download.libsodium.org/doc/) -
 online, requires Javascript.
 * [offline documentation](https://www.gitbook.com/book/jedisct1/libsodium/details)
-in PDF, MOBI and ePUB formats.
+in PDF format.

 ## Integrity Checking

-The integrity checking instructions (including the signing key for libsodium) are available in the [installation](https://download.libsodium.org/doc/installation/index.html#integrity-checking) section of the documentation.
+The integrity checking instructions (including the signing key for libsodium) are available in the [installation](https://download.libsodium.org/doc/installation#integrity-checking) section of the documentation.

 ## Community